Top Rebate Bonus for Binary Options Traders

 There’s no denying that binary options bonuses are a great marketing tool for brokers.
 They are used to great advantage to encourage new traders to sign up and deposit money.
-What is is in essence free money is often the reason many traders choose a particular broker.
-But are they really all they’re cracked up to be?
+What is in essence free money is often the reason many traders choose a particular broker; but are they really all they’re cracked up to be?

 The simple answer is no, and sometimes they can do more harm than good.
-The reason for this is they usually come with wagering and trading volume requirements, which are usually specified in a broker’s terms and conditions.
-A section of a broker’s website that very rarely gets read and understood completely.
+The reason for this is that they usually come with wagering and trading-volume requirements, which are usually specified in a broker’s terms and conditions – a section of a broker’s website that very rarely gets read and understood completely.

 Other types of binary bonuses

-You should now have enough information, both the good and bad, to make more informed decisions relating to your binary options trading.
+You should now have enough information, both the good and bad, to make more informed decisions on binary options rebate bonuses related to your binary options trading.
 Stay tuned, because we’ve lots more to share.